How to Convert GSM to PT: A Gsm vs pt paper guide

 Comparison of different GSM paper weights for printing

-GSM stands for Grams per Square Meter, and is a unit of measurement to define the weight of paper and fabrics.
-It denotes the weight of a sheet of paper or fabric in grams, that is, one square meter in size.
+GSM stands for Grams per Square Meter, and is a unit of measurement within the metric system to define the weight of paper and fabrics.
+In simple terms, a higher GSM means a heavier, denser, and generally more durable material — critical for shipping boxes that need to protect their contents.

 This measuring technique determines the thickness, durability, and suitability of the paper for different applications.
 As paper can have different weights due to its composition, the GSM system provides a consistent way to compare paper weights and their quality.